Fornost461/special-octo-disco/README.md

 This is an attempt to familiarize myself with `<canvas/>`.
 I have some experience in programming but not much with JavaScript, so my code is far from optimal.

 ![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)
-The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you should _not_ ask for my permission if you want to copy or modify the code, nor should you cite me as having authored it.
-Feel free to copy, improve and build better things from them!
+The license is [CC0](http://creativecommons.org/publicdomain/zero/1.0/), which means you can and should do whatever you want with the code without my permission and without mentioning me as its author.
+Feel free to copy and build better things from it!